GWR 4073 Class 5043 Earl of Mount Edgcumbe: Preservation

 It was sold to the then Birmingham Railway Museum and left as the 43rd departure from Barry in September 1973.
 Many of its parts were removed for safekeeping and the locomotive was stored, initially as a spare boiler for 7029 "Clun Castle".
 In 1996, Birmingham Railway Museum trustees announced the project to restore Earl of Mount Edgcumbe to main line running condition.
 The proposal was to restore the locomotive to late 1950s condition, with newly constructed Hawksworth tender and BR double chimney.

 In 1998, the boiler was removed from the frames and prepared for inspection, with welding undertaken by Babock.
 In 1999, descaling commenced on the front end of the frames in preparation for repair.
 The axleboxes were removed and examined, and found to be in excellent condition, requiring only examination, repair and cleaning.
 In 2000, 5043 was moved into Tyseley Locomotive Works.
 The engineering team scraped down the frames, which once clean showed them to be in good condition, and given a coat of anti-corrosive green paint.
 The bushes for the coupling rods were cast, machined and fitted.
-While checking the inside crossheads for repair and refitting, which were found to have been fitted at one time to sister GWR Castle 5080 Defiant.
+While checking the inside crossheads for repair and refitting, these were found to have been fitted at one time to sister GWR Castle 5080 Defiant.
 The wheelsets were prepared for cleaning and refitting, and the bogie repaired and repainted, with fitting undertaken in 2003.
 TPWS equipment was acquired and fitted.
 In late 2007 the boiler was steamed up and approved, allowing 5043 to move under its own steam on 3 October 2008.

 On Saturday 16 October 2010, 5043 hauled a southbound excursion over the Settle-Carlisle line.
 On the climb to Ais Gill summit, 5043 is credited with generating an estimated 2030 edhp.
 As of Jan 2019 this is believed to be a power output record for the entire GWR Castle class, and also exceeds the maximum power outputs of the Western Region diesel-hydraulic locomotives built to replace them.